matthew-tfs/mjcb.io/content/blog/00029-certificate-authority-windows-server-2019-part-7.md

 ]
 date: "2020-03-09T19:08:00"
 author: "Matthew Burr"
 summary: "What good is a Certificate Authority in an Active Directory environment if there is no way to automatically deploy the Certificates?
-Luckily, with the use of Group Policy and a few configuration changes to Certificate Templates, this is a fairly easy task."
+Luckily, with the use of Group Policy and a few configuration changes to Certificate Templates, this is an easy task to perform."
 tags: [
     "ADCS",
     "Guides",